Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 A row of small upright evenly spaced stitches are worked and then joined by diagonal stitches.
 As a single row it can be used for a border but it can also be used as a filling stitch when rows are placed above each other in straight lines.
 When the slanting stitches are from bottom right to top left it is known as barrier or fence stitch and when from bottom left to top right it is known as Bosnian stitch or yugoslavian border stitch.
 Also known as zigzag Holbein stitch.

 As a free stitch it can be used to hold down applied fabric.
 Start just below the top of the stitch line.
 Make a straight stitch to the left, another to the top of stitch line and another to the right, bringing thread up after last stitch on stitch line a stitch length below starting point.
 Repeat.
-Fern Stitch - click to enlarge
+Counted fern

 As a counted thread stitch it is simple and effective.
 Working from top to bottom, left to right, bring needle diagonally down to right over four intersections, insert and bring out two threads to the left, take up right across four intersections then insert and bring out one thread lower than the first stitch to begin next.
 Work second row in exactly the same way forming stitches in same side at right of previous row.